Skip to Content

 Our Charter of Client Rights is our service promise.
 It sets out what clients can expect from us, and what we require from our clients.

-Bayside Community Legal Service (BCLS) is a free and independent legal service primarily for people who live in the southern Bayside areas of Brisbane and Redland Bay and who satisfy other eligibility criteria.
+Bayside Community Legal Service (BCLS) is a free legal service, providing legal assistance to vulnerable and disadvantaged people who live in the eastern suburbs of Brisbane and Moreton Bay Islands, that satisfy our eligibility criteria.

 BCLS is committed to providing a quality service to all clients and will adhere to the following standards.
 We will: